Ivan Zorin

 Alongside my professional interests some of my other hobbies are:

-• Cinema & Dramaturgy;
+• Cinema, Video Games, Narrative Design & Dramaturgy;

 • Science Fiction & Cyberpunk;